-The Infrastructure as a Service (IaaS) market has been on a growth trajectory for several years – and there are no signs of it slowing in the foreseeable future.
-In a report from i2i Research, IaaS market growth is anticipated to increase at a CAGR of 29 percent from $43.73 million in 2019 to $296.95 million in 2025.
+The Infrastructure as a Service (IaaS) market has been on a growth trajectory for several years, and there are no signs of it slowing in the foreseeable future.
+Allied Market Research reports that the IaaS market reached $38.94 billion in 2019 and predicts it will increase to $201.83 billion by 2027, an impressive CAGR of 23.2 percent.

 IaaS frees businesses and organizations from the costs and limitations of on-site infrastructure, enabling them to use virtualized computer infrastructure instead.
-IaaS minimizes the investment companies must make in hardware – also lowering the costs associated with maintaining it.
-Furthermore, when new capabilities are required or a business’ needs change, IaaS scales up without investing in and implementing new physical infrastructure.
-Companies can also scale back resources when they’re no longer required rather than investing in hardware now but not having a need for it in the future.
+IaaS minimizes the investment companies must make in hardware and lowers the costs of maintaining it.
+Furthermore, when new capabilities are required, or a business’ needs change, IaaS scales up without investing in and implementing new physical infrastructure.
+Companies can also scale back resources when they’re no longer required rather than investing in hardware that they may not need in the future.

-In addition to IaaS’s value proposition that has helped drive adoption in the past, there are four reasons that your clients may be ready to move their infrastructure to the cloud in 2021, based on these insights from industry leaders.
+In addition to IaaS’s value proposition that has helped drive adoption in the past, there are four reasons that your clients may be ready to move their infrastructure to the cloud, based on these insights from industry leaders.

 The Cloud Exodus Continues

-“When it comes to managing distributed workforces, many businesses were forced into a trial by fire this year.
-Location simply isn’t as big of a factor for employees anymore.
 Making distributed teams work requires a foundation of processes and platforms that enable people to communicate and connect across global time zones,” says Lachlan Donald, CEO of Buildkite.
-“I expect asynchronous operations to be a pillar of the ‘new’ future of work.”
+“I expect asynchronous operations to be a pillar of the future of work.”

 Aging Infrastructure Creates a Security Risk

-“Bad actors will focus their efforts more on older infrastructure and less on individual users,” Glenn says.
-“They’ll leverage a ‘minimize risk and maximize reward’ mindset, targeting manufacturing lines and supply chains in order to command a much higher return on their efforts.
-The cost of a manufacturing plant immobilized by ransomware is so great to a company, it would make them more likely to pay the ransom – and in turn, maximize the reward to the attacker.”
+“Bad actors will focus more on older infrastructure and less on individual users,” Glenn says.
+“They’ll leverage a ‘minimize risk and maximize reward’ mindset, targeting manufacturing lines and supply chains to command a much higher return on their efforts.
+For example, the cost of a manufacturing plant immobilized by ransomware is so great to a company that it would make them more likely to pay the ransom and maximize the reward to the attacker.”

-Replacing outdated infrastructure—or, in the case of IaaS, cost-effectively virtualizing it – can help minimize this risk.
+Replacing outdated infrastructure—or cost-effectively virtualizing it in the case of IaaS— can help minimize this risk.

 Businesses Can Do More on a Cloud Platform

-Michael Beckely, CTO and Co-Founder of Appian, comments that cloud providers are continually introducing new capabilities to their users.
-“Vendors such as Google and AWS are continuing to strip the complexities out of operationalizing artificial intelligence (AI) by using low-code techniques.
-In 2021, the use of broadly applicable and high-value use cases like AI-enabled document processing will become widespread.
+Michael Beckley, CTO and Co-Founder of Appian, comments that cloud providers continually introduce new capabilities to their users.
+“Vendors such as Google and AWS continue to strip the complexities out of operationalizing artificial intelligence (AI) by using low-code techniques.

 Meet the Demand